 The risk of miscarriage lowers significantly after 12 weeks and, although it is perfectly natural to feel anxious about your pregnancy, many women find reaching the twelfth week of pregnancy reassuring.

 Vaginal bleeding is not uncommon.
 When it is not associated with menstrual pain it does not harm the pregnancy although it is called a threatened miscarriage.
 Bleeding may continue for some days but generally changes from bright red to dark red to brown before it disappears.
-In some cases a bruise is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
+In some cases an area of bleeding is seen on the placenta on ultrasound scan: this is called a subchorionic haematoma.
 The dark red bleeding is likely to be persistent if this is present.
 Always seek reassurance and talk to your midwife if you experience bleeding in your pregnancy.
 It may be nothing but it’s always best to check.

 If you have bleeding in early pregnancy and you have associated severe abdominal pain you are at a high risk of miscarriage.
 In about 40% of cases there is shown to be a fetal abnormality incompatible with life.
 Unfortunately if a miscarriage has begun, there is nothing you can do to stop it.

-You may have already taken the combined test to determine the chances of chromosome disorders such as Down’s syndrome.
-Your results may not be back just yet but if they do show a high possibility with the ratios the NHS use, you may be offered a CVS or amniocentesis test.
+You may have already taken the combined test to determine the chances of chromosome conditions such as Down’s syndrome.
+Your results may not be back just yet but if they do show a high probability with the ratios the NHS use, you may be offered a CVS or amniocentesis test.
 See our website for more details on this as it can provide some risk however there is an alternative that is completely safe.

-If you have decided to opt for private care throughout your entire pregnancy, you will be having appointments with a private midwife and obstetrician regularily, along with approximately one ultrasound scan a month to check on your baby's development.
+If you have decided to opt for private care throughout your entire pregnancy, you will be having appointments with a private midwife and obstetrician regularly, along with approximately one ultrasound scan a month to check on your baby's development.